 Indemnity

-In accordance with HSC 1999/104, the Trust will indemnify both Governors and Board Directors in the event of any legal action against them in the following terms:

-An individual with delegated power to act on behalf of the Trust who has acted honestly and in good faith will not have to meet out of his or her own personal resources any personal civil liability which is incurred in the execution or purported execution of his or her council or board function, save where the person has acted recklessly.
+Any Governor, Director or Secretary of the Trust who has acted honestly and in good faith will not have to meet out of his or her own personal resources any personal civil liability which is incurred in the execution or purported execution of his or her functions, save where the person has acted recklessly.
+Any costs arising in this way will be met by the Trust.
+The Trust may purchase and maintain insurance against this liability for its own benefit and for the benefit of the Council of Governors and the Board of Directors and the Secretary.

-It is a requirement of this indemnity that in the event of any claim or threat of a claim, whether oral or written, whenever made against a Governor or a Board Director to which the indemnity is relevant, the Trust Secretary should be advised immediately and such information and any documents relevant to the claim passed to the Trust Secretary so that the matter can be dealt with on their behalf.
-This will include, if necessary, the instructing of solicitors to act for and represent the Governor or Board Director at the Trust’s expense.
+It is a requirement of this indemnity that in the event of any claim or threat of a claim, whether oral or written, whenever made against a Governor or a Director to which the indemnity is relevant, the Trust Secretary should be advised immediately and such information and any documents relevant to the claim passed to the Trust Secretary so that the matter can be dealt with on their behalf.
+This may include, if necessary, the instructing of solicitors to act for and represent the Governor or Director or Secretary or any other person at the Trust’s expense.

 Registers